foxdonut/meiosis-examples/examples/tutorial/lessons/04-update-function-mithril.md

 function that takes a `model` and returns a view.

-Finally, by extracting the details out of the `increase` function and passing in `update` as a parameter, we've separated the **application code** from the **setup code**.
+Finally, by extracting the details out of the `increase` function and passing in `update` as a parameter, we've separated the **application code** from the **Meiosis pattern setup code**.
 The application code is concerned with creating views, event handlers, and issuing updates, without being tied to any details about data flow and rendering.
-The setup code takes care of the "wiring up" -- initializing the model, setting up the `update` function, creating the view function, and rendering the results onto the page.
+The Meiosis pattern setup code takes care of the "wiring up" -- initializing the model, setting up the `update` function, creating the view function, and rendering the results onto the page.
 As we build larger applications, the application can grow and only need to know about the passed-in `update` function.
-The setup code only needs to be written once, and does not need to change as we build more features in the application code.
+The Meiosis pattern setup code only needs to be written once, and does not need to change as we build more features in the application code.

 ### Exercises